projectweekend/RMQ-Utils/README.md

 ### Connection Manager

-This service calls a user-defined method that supplies a map of RabbitMQ user names to integers representing the maximum number of concurrent connections allowed for each user.
-It checks the current number of open connections for each, if the count is above the maximum it closes connections (starting with oldest) to maintain the maximum.
+This service maintains a map of usernames to an array of connection names.
+It calls a user-defined method that returns a map of usernames to integers representing the maximum number of concurrent connections allowed for each.
+It compares the current number of open connections for each to the max, if above the maximum it closes connections to maintain the maximum.